Cascoda/cascoda-sdk/posix/ca821x-posix-thread/Readme.md

 # ca821x-posix-thread

-A posix platform layer for openthread, and some examples for how to use it on Linux.
+A POSIX platform layer for OpenThread, and some examples for how to use it on Linux.

-In the examples folder is an example program which presents a command line interface to test the thread interface.
+In the examples folder is an example program which presents a command line interface to test the Thread interface.
 For more documentation on how to use this, and also information on the openthread API, see the main openthread repo:
 <https://github.com/Cascoda/openthread>

 The CLI Documentation can be found here: